Automatic Translation and Translation Memories

 4. Correct spelling, no typos

 Wrongly spelt words will not be recognized by MT systems.
 These are the "white socks" of your elegant site!
-Little extra effort will give your site the suitable socks.
+Little extra effort will give your site an elegant look.

 5. No slang or invented words